jayullman/game-of-life/README.md

 * Learned that setState takes a second argument, a callback that is called once the state is updated.
 This helped solve a problem of not having the use of the the updated state within the same function.
 * Learned how to create click-and-drag functionality by combining the mouseOver event with a global mouseDown flag (set on the state object)
 * Reinforced the idea of not mutating the state and made use of the ES6 spread operator [...] in order to copy an array for mutation.
+* How to use CSS animations with React by using the ReactCSSTransitionGroup API